 On October 24, 2017, following an 18 month deliberative process, the U.S. National Association of Insurance Commissioners (NAIC) voted to approve the Insurance Data Security Model Law (Cyber Model Law).
 The law, which establishes standards for data security and the investigation and notification of cybersecurity events in the insurance industry, will become effective once it is adopted by individual states.

-The Cyber Model Law requires each insurer, agent and other entities — collectively referred to as licensees — regulated by U.S. state insurance departments to design and implement an information security program, commensurate with the size and complexity of the organisation that will protect against any threats or hazards to the security, integrity, or confidentiality of nonpublic information or systems to minimise the likelihood of harm to any consumer.
+The Cyber Model Law requires each insurer, agent and other entities — collectively referred to as licensees — regulated by U.S. state insurance departments to design and implement an information security program, commensurate with the size and complexity of the organization that will protect against any threats or hazards to the security, integrity, or confidentiality of nonpublic information or systems to minimize the likelihood of harm to any consumer.

 Key Recommendations Regarding the Cyber Model Law

 - Once the Cyber Model Law has been enacted into state law, licensees will have to submit an annual certification of compliance to their domiciliary state insurance commissioner by February 15 of each year that certifies compliance with Section 4 of the Cyber Model Law, which outlines the information security program.

 - Licensees should integrate the requirements of the Cyber Model Law into their current information security and compliance programs to allow for a holistic approach to compliance with regulations and the management of cybersecurity risks.

 - Similarly, licensees should work to create a logical integration between their cyber risk management program and their broader enterprise risk management program to allow cybersecurity risks to better inform the risk posture of the organization.
 This integration can help streamline board reporting and support strategic decision-making.